 In some cases, determining the loss of income is not too steep of a task.
 At times, it can be as simple as logging the hours you missed when you attended your recent doctor’s appointment and supplying your lawyer with this documentation.
 In this instance, you would also benefit from:

-- Your employer’s testimony, reflecting your missed work hours.
+- Your employer’s testimony, reflects your missed work hours.

 - Documentation reflecting your:

 Those who are self-employed may face unique difficulties in providing such information, though, as this requires past tax returns.
 This introduces the challenges of disclosing highly sensitive information in court.
 Further, proving a future reduction of income in the form of lost earning capacity will necessitate more documentation than this.
 When pursuing this specific form of compensation, it would be best to include your doctor’s testimony and any other relevant experts.

 For a successful slip and fall lawsuit, get in touch with an experienced personal injury attorney.
 They will help you secure the appropriate documentation to demonstrate your lost wages and secure the compensation you need to continue supporting yourself, despite your newfound injuries.